Research involving animals

 Alternatives to animal testing

 The University is very committed to research designed to reduce, refine and replace animals used for scientific purposes (this is referred to as 'the 3Rs').
-We encourage staff to engage with the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), which aims to develop scientifically robust non-animal alternatives and, where animal use continues to be necessary, tries to minimise the number of animals used and improve the welfare of those that are.
+We encourage staff to engage with the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), which aims to develop scientifically robust non-animal alternatives and, where animal use continues to be necessary, works to reduce the number of animals used and improve welfare practices.

 - Read more about the benefits of research involving animals on the Understanding Animal Research website